 “After contacting several law firms, I was impressed with this firm.
 Rafi and S. Dordulian really listened and assisted me.
 Rafi kept the line of communication open as well as, giving excellent advice.
 He made you feel at ease and comfortable as a good friend would.
 There was sincere concern shown to the issues I was having.
 If I needed an attorney again, Sam would be my first call.”

-In California, you have two years to file a personal injury claim stemming from a ridesharing accident.
+In California, you have two years to file a personal injury claim.
 In the majority of cases, the clock starts on the date of the accident.
 Check with a DLG attorney to make sure you know exactly when your filing period expires.
-Our attorneys have more than 20 years of experience in personal injury cases and will help you get outstanding medical treatment, refer you to psychologist on our staff if needed, and work tirelessly to obtain a financial settlement that covers for medical expenses, emotional distress, wage loss, and other damages.
+Our attorneys have more than 25 years of experience in personal injury cases and will help you get outstanding medical treatment, refer you to psychologist on our staff if needed, and work tirelessly to obtain a financial settlement that covers for medical expenses, emotional distress, wage loss, and other damages.

 It is important to file your claim as soon as possible after the accident.
 This is, in part, to preserve any evidence you may need.
 We have expert investigators on staff, including a former LAPD Central Traffic Division Detective Supervisor with more than 30 years of experience.
 These experts will help gather and preserve crucial evidence that will strengthen your case.
 At times, we also work with accident reconstruction experts who help us show a jury who or what caused the accident.